klepsydra-technologies/kpsr-tutorial/tutorials/chapter2.md

    eventloop.getSubscriber<float>(vectorSum)->removeListener("sum");
    eventloop.stop();
 }
 ```
+Examples 1, 2 and 3 thus demonstrate how Klepsydra can be used in two ways - by mapping simple ROS message types to simple POD types or by using existing ROS data types directly.
+The mapping function in either case is invisible to the application developer and is handled internally by the SDK.

 #### Example 4: ROS Env.

 The ROS Env class is the Environment class built to function as the wrapper to the ROS parameter server.
 The ROSEnv allows us to access the parameters defined by the ROS parameter server.
 The following example shows how read data from a ROS middleware.